MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/ProductCustomLabel.md

 ## <a name="gettype"></a>getType

-Gets the product's custom label.
+Gets the product's custom label type.

 ### Returns

 |Type|Description|
 |-|-
-String|The product's custom label.
-The label matches if CustomLabel0 through CustomLabel4 specifies it.
+String|The product's custom label type.
+For example, CustomLabel0 through CustomLabel4.

 ## <a name="getvalue"></a>getValue